FCA Test Case

 The FCA test case

-Full details of the test case, and all the steps taken by the FCA in respect of the test case, are available on its website.
-The FCA has also published its finalised guidance that sets out the FCA’s expectations for insurers when handling claims and complaints relating to relevant non-damage business interruption policies during the test case.
+Further details of the test case, and all the steps taken by the FCA in respect of the test case, are available on its website.
+On 17 June 2020, the FCA published its finalised guidance that sets out the FCA’s expectations for insurers when handling claims and complaints relating to relevant non-damage business interruption policies during the test case.
+We continue to follow that guidance pending the final resolution of the test case, being that time when the Court has determined the questions in the test case and after all rights of appeal have been concluded.

 Further information on Argenta Syndicate Management Limited’s (ASML) approach is set out in the FAQs below.